 - Configure static IP for the Nebula Switch on Nebula CC via NCC > Switch >Monitor > Switch > Click on the Switch you want to configure and proceed as in below screenshot:

 Now, you can let the Nebula Switch connect to the Internet to get online on Nebula CC.
 The configuration on both the switch locally and in the cloud will match, preventing any mishappenings due to configuration overwriting.

 Why this procedure / Possible issues / Further information:

 The default configuration on Nebula CC is DHCP, so if the Nebula Switch gets online before configuring static IP on Nebula CC first, it will get DHCP configuration from Nebula CC.
 If there is no DHCP server in the user's network environment, the Nebula Switch will disconnect from Nebula CC.

-Although Nebula Switch has roll back mechanism for management IP, it will still try to use DHCP to get online every 40 seconds.
-That means, the Switch may offline every 40 seconds.
+Although Nebula Switch has a roll back mechanism for management IP, it will still try to use DHCP to get online every 40 seconds.
+That means the Switch may offline every 40 seconds.

-That is why we recommend to follow the steps above at the deployment stage.
+That is why we recommend following the steps above at the deployment stage.

 If you really forget to pre-configure static IP on Nebula CC before the Nebula Switch gets online, you may still configure it afterward on Nebula CC to make the configuration on local device consistent with that on Nebula CC, then you may avoid the symptom above.